How to apply a patch - Community Edition¶

 Be aware that your composer.json won’t be updated and some dependencies might be missing or coming from an outdated version.

-You have to check whether the latest composer.json is different from yours.
+You have to make sure you have the latest version composer.json.
 In this case you should backup your current composer.json and download the newest one beforehand.

 Double check in the output of this command that the latest version has been fetched, you can also check it by using the following command:

 Then clean the cache, re-install assets and warmup the cache:

 Before launching the following commands, remember to stop the daemons to avoid generating outdated cache.

 rm -rf var/cache/* ./public/bundles/* ./public/css/* ./public/js/*

 yarn run webpack